The Vermont Statutes Online

 (C) the need for consultation, which shall be conducted with all practicable speed, with another agency having a substantial interest in the determination of the request or among two or more components of the agency having substantial subject matter interest therein, or with the Attorney General.

 (c)(1) Any denial of access by the custodian of a public record may be appealed to the head of the agency.
 The head of the agency shall make a written determination on an appeal within five business days after the receipt of the appeal.
-A written determination shall include the asserted statutory basis for denial and a brief statement of the reasons and supporting facts for denial.

 (d) In responding to a request to inspect or copy a record under this subchapter, a public agency shall consult with the person making the request in order to clarify the request or to obtain additional information that will assist the public agency in responding to the request and, when authorized by this subchapter, in facilitating production of the requested record for inspection or copying.
 In unusual circumstances, as that term is defined in subdivision (a)(5) of this section, a public agency may request that a person seeking a voluminous amount of separate and distinct records narrow the scope of a public records request.